 - Trying whenever possible to sleep at nighttime.

-Among industrial workforces, shifting start times are likely to affect sleep and wake times.
-In the event that these workers are sleeping during the day, their quality of sleep and likelihood of awakening during a sleep period are also going to be heavily impacted.
-A period of awakening won’t always be remembered by someone, but it represents a period where sleep has been disrupted even if the individual was not consciously awake.
+Among industrial workers, shifting start times are likely to affect sleep and wake times.
+If these workers are sleeping during the day, their quality of sleep and likelihood of waking during a sleep period are also going to be heavily impacted.
+A period of wakefulness won’t always be remembered by someone, but it represents a period where sleep is disrupted even if the individual is not fully conscious.

-After conducting their own research, the US Army developed a model which allows for prediction of fatigue levels for the day ahead based on the sleep data of the previous week.
-This model, known as the SAFTE™ Alertness Model, takes into account all of the previous factors we’ve looked at (consistency, quantity, quality of sleep), and produces a score which indicates an individual’s alertness.
+The Walter Reed Army Institute of Research at the U.S. Army Medical Research Development Command developed a model for predicting fatigue based on sleep data collected the previous week.
+This model, known as the SAFTE Alertness Model, takes into account all of the previous factors we’ve looked at (consistency, quantity, quality of sleep), and produces a score which indicates alertness.

-The score itself ranges from 0 to 100, and individuals typically fall somewhere between 60 and 100 on the scale.
-The higher an individual’s score is, the more alert they are likely to be, which has an immediate implication within the modern industrial workplace.
-Reaction times can be directly plotted along the SAFTE™ Alertness Model to indicate how quickly you can expect an individual to respond.
+ReadiScores provided from this model range from 0 to 100, and individuals typically fall somewhere between 60 and 100.
+The higher an individual’s score, the more alert they are likely to be.
+This predictive score has immediate implications in the modern industrial workplace.
+Reaction times can be plotted on the SAFTE Alertness Model to show how quickly an individual will respond.

-Using a familiar comparison, a score of 70 on the SAFTE™ Alertness Scale corresponds to the same reaction time that we could expect from an individual with a blood alcohol level equivalent to 0.08.
+A ReadiScore™ of 70 corresponds to the same reaction time as an individual with a blood alcohol level equivalent to 0.08.
 An individual at this level would have a reaction time up to 43% longer than someone who is fully rested.

-Using the example of mining workers driving vehicles or operating heavy equipment, the need to mitigate the risks of fatigue in the workplace become more apparent.
+In the case of workers driving vehicles or operating heavy equipment, the need to mitigate the risks of fatigue is apparent.
 An individual suffering from heavy fatigue in these situations is a danger to not just themselves, but their colleagues as well.

-While developed by the US Army, this model has been validated in independent studies.
-These studies have shown a direct relationship between an individual’s score on the scale, and the likelihood and severity of an accident in the workplace.
-A study conducted by the US Department of Transportation within the railroad industry showed that the cost of accidents caused by those falling below 70 on the alertness scale were up to five times more costly than those caused by individuals above 90 on the scale.
+While developed by the Walter Reed Army Institute of Research at the U.S. Army Medical Research Development Command, this model has been validated in independent studies.
+These studies have shown a direct relationship between scores on the scale and the likelihood and severity of workplace accidents.
+A study conducted by the U.S. Department of Transportation within the railroad industry showed that accidents caused by individuals below 70 on the alertness scale were up to five times more costly than those caused by individuals above 90.

-The SAFTE™ Alertness Model continues to be used by the Federal Aviation Administration in the US Department of Transportation and in the US Air Force.
+The SAFTE Alertness Model continues to be used by the Federal Aviation Administration in the U.S. Department of Transportation and in the U.S. Air Force.